 Robotics programs offer a comprehensive, hands-on learning experience, which prepares students for technology careers.
 They help promote leadership and teamwork skills, engineering and physics principles, software programming skills, project management skills, critical and strategic thinking skills and presentation skills.
 Through these events, they meet other students and a host of professionals helping them to pursue these careers and succeed.
 Through these efforts, we expect the State of Maine to have: more students majoring in engineering and technology at Maine universities and community colleges, a greater number of workers available for technically oriented jobs, and a larger base of high-skilled workers to retain, attract and start technology companies in Maine.

 FIRST was founded in 1989 by Dean Kamen of Deka Research and Development Corporation.
 FIRST.
 Based in Manchester, NH, FIRST is a 501(c)(3) not-for-profit public charity designed to inspire young people's interest and participation in science and technology, and to motivate them to pursue education and career opportunities in STEM fields.

-Each year there are more than 3,600 FIRST® Robotics Competition teams with a record 478 Rookie teams.
-There are over 90,000 youth participants, over 200,000 mentors, coaches, judges and volunteers in over 80 countries around the world.
-FIRST participants have exclusive access to over $50 million in college scholarships from over 200 providers.
-Robots seen in this competition are built in 6 weeks using a common kit of parts, and parts meeting FIRST requirements, and can weigh as much as 150 lbs.
-The competition season consists of a series of district and regional competitions culminating in the Championship in St. Louis, MO in late April.
+In 2018 there are more than 3,600 FIRST® Robotics Competition teams with a record 478 Rookie teams.
+There are over 90,000 youth participants, over 25,000 mentors, coaches, and supporters in more than 20 countries around the world.
+FIRST participants have access to more than $50 million in scholarships from nearly 200 providers.
+Robots seen in this season of FIRST Robotics Competition are built in 6 weeks using a common kit of parts, and parts meeting FIRST requirements, and can weigh as much as 120 lbs.
+The competition season consists of a series of district and regional competitions culminating in late April at FIRST Championship hosted in Houston, TX and Detroit, MI.